 What is amelanotic melanoma?

 Amelanotic melanoma is a form of melanoma in which the malignant cells have little to no pigment.
-The term “amelanotic” is often used to indicate lesions that are only partially devoid of pigment whilst truly amelanotic melanoma (lacking all pigment) is rare .
+The term 'amelanotic' is often used to indicate lesions that are only partially devoid of pigment while truly amelanotic melanoma where lesions lack all pigment is rare .

 Who gets amelanotic melanoma?